MarynaShavlak/dev-interview-hub/src/features/ArticleViewSelector/ui/ArticleViewSelector/ArticleViewSelectorRedesigned/README.md

     return (
         <div>
-            <RedesignedArticleViewSelector
+            <ArticleViewSelectorRedesigned
                 className="my-custom-class"
                 view={ArticleView.GRID}
                 onViewClick={handleViewClick}
             />
-            {/* The RedesignedArticleViewSelector component allows users to switch between different article views */}
+            {/* The ArticleViewSelectorRedesigned component allows users to switch between different article views */}
         </div>
     );
 };
 ```
 ## Conclusion
-The **`RedesignedArticleViewSelector`** component is a crucial element for applications utilizing the latest design system.
+The **`ArticleViewSelectorRedesigned`** component is a crucial element for applications utilizing the latest design system.
 By offering an intuitive and modern interface for toggling between grid and list views, it significantly enhances the user experience while aligning with contemporary design standards.